APogue/APogue.github.io/_includes/sections/ucla-policy-should.md

 he found the fortitude and the courage to speak up and take a position in these tumultuous times.
 Currently, the UCLA "individual" is absent---there have been no positions taken, which is problematic when trying to head off a growing problem.
 In contrast, an individual with convictions can predict the direction of a mounting problem and attempt to course correct using their own personal set of values.
 But if there's no one around to worry over the direction of UCLA's campus climate, if there's no one to say, "I don't like where this is going", then the direction it takes is left in the hands of the young and inexperienced.
-The outcome is at the cost of the young and inexperienced, because thus far UCLA's weak tone and vague policy adherance has caused it to largely function as a "hands-off" governing body students report incidents to and take issue with *after* the damage has been done.
+The outcome is at the cost of the young and inexperienced, because thus far UCLA's weak tone and vague policy adherence has caused it to largely function as a "hands-off" governing body students report incidents to and take issue with *after* the damage has been done.
 The signs that this is how UCLA is functioning are everywhere---

 The university took no position on pro-Palestinian messaging during the protests and offered no support to students regarding time, place, and manner restrictions.
 UCLA (the "individual") needs to be "louder" and more resolute.
 If UCLA didn't like where things were going, it might condemn antisemitic chants.
-If it didn't like where things were headed, it might say, "blockading students from going to their classes is not protected by the 1st ammendment, and if any student continues this behavior the encampent will be immediatly shut down."
+If it didn't like where things were headed, it might say, "blockading students from going to their classes is not protected by the 1st Amendment, and if any student continues this behavior the encampment will be immediately shut down."
 This way, when they're told to vacate because the "encampment is unlawful and violates university policy" the students won't be left confused as to why.
 The Daily Bruin also pointed out that same day that "The university has not previously called the encampment unlawful or unauthorized."[^166] Really the flyer gave the feeling that UCLA just wanted the protest to stop because if they couldn't give a reason for shutting them down there must not be one.
 Which could cause students, already in an agitated state, to stay put out of pure defiance; unwilling to be subject to the complex "legalese" administrators must be conjuring as an excuse to get rid of them.

 Keeping them informed would have resulted in two paths to the same outcome, either students would have stopped the unlawful behavior or they would have continued but understood why they were being shut down, and may have been more willing to vacate.
+In either case, it was never stated that the encampment was being shut down out of fear for students' safety, although Block stated safety concerns as his reasoning at the hearing.

+To reiterate, the flyer made no mention of cause and the 5:04 email stated,

+““UCLA supports peaceful protest, but not activism that harms our ability to carry out our academic mission and makes people in our community feel bullied, threatened and afraid,” Block said in the statement.
+“These incidents have put many on our campus, especially our Jewish students, in a state of anxiety and fear.””[^166]

+Even if at the last minute, if the email had mentioned safety concerns, the administration would be coming out of this looking a lot better.
+Regardless of whether safety was a factor or not, the administration underestimated the imminent threat when the flyer stated
-In either case, the encampment was not shut down out of fear for students' safety, although in hindsight the administration might look better if that had been its intention.
-The flyer stated that "law enforcement is on hand to protect and keep safe" students and demonstrators.
-But 5 days of weak or absent messaging, then a single flyer and an email at 5:15 pm on the 30th were not enough to head off the mounting tension between protesting sides since day one (see *Timeline* in *Supplementary Information*).
+"law enforcement is on hand to protect and keep safe" students and demonstrators.
+But 5 days of weak or absent messaging, then a single flyer and an email at 5:04 pm on the 30th were not enough to head off increasing tensions between protesting sides since day one (see *Timeline* in *Supplementary Information*).
 The result: confused and defiant students fell prey to mounting aggression from non-affiliates while the university carried on: lackadaisical, mute, and unobservant.

 "However one feels about the encampment, this attack on our students, faculty and community members was utterly unacceptable.
 It has shaken our campus to its core and — adding to other abhorrent incidents that we have witnessed and that have circulated on